 - 2 large onions chopped very fine

 - 1 teaspoons cumin powder

 - Salt to taste

 - A dollop of butter to garnish

-- Mix the garlic and ginger pastes, green chilli masala together in a large deep bowl till they are well blended.
+Mix the garlic and ginger pastes, green chilli masala together in a large deep bowl until they are well blended.

-- Add the lamb shanks and mix till they are coated well with the mixture.
-Cover with cling wrap and refrigerate for 2-3 hours.
+Add the lamb shanks and mix till they are coated well with the mixture.
+Cover with cling wrap and refrigerate for 2 to 3 hours.

-- When the lamb shanks are done marinating, heat 3 tbsps of the cooking oil in a deep pot/ pan on medium heat.
-Add the marinated lamb shanks and fry them till browned.
+When the lamb shanks are done marinating, heat 3 tbsp. of the cooking oil in a deep pot/ pan on medium heat.
+Add the marinated lamb shanks and fry them until brown.
 Remove and keep aside.

 Add the rest of the cooking oil to the pot/ pan and heat.
 Now add the whole spices and sauté.

 As the spices turn slightly darker, add the onion and fry till they are pale golden in color.